 But what if no NTP server is available for time retrieval?

-In this case, you can use an RTC (=Real Time Clock).
-This is an IC that "keeps" the set time with a battery backup.
-The time is therefore stored once in this IC and, thanks to the backup battery, continues to be counted even after a power failure (or switching on and off).
+In this case you can use a RTC (=real time clock).
+This is an IC, which "keeps up" the set time battery-buffered.
+So the time is stored once in this IC and thanks to the backup battery it will continue to be counted even after a power failure (or switching on and off).

 After restarting the actual controller (in this case the ESP32 or ESP8266), it can retrieve the time from the RTC IC and thus knows the current time again.